-To apply, students submit a proposal detailing the area of his or her research, which must be related to the Cantor or its collections.
+To apply, submit a one-page proposal detailing the area of your research, which must be related to the Cantor or its collections.
 In addition, the proposal should include the potential culmination of the research project, which may include:

 - An exhibition from the Cantor’s collection*

 - A new creative work (painting, drawing, poetry, etc.) in response to the collection